ericholscher/ericholscher.com/site/blog/drafts/google-book-sprint-2013.rst

 We also talked through a plan to release the book into the community.
 There was an understanding that if you don't promote the book, the time spent writing it might go to waste.
-Having a way to build momentum for the project in the community would ensure the book continued to live on after the week.
+Having a way to build momentum for the project in the community would ensure the book continued to live on after this week.

 Our original promotion plan looked something like: